Kilimanjaro Frequently Asked Questions

 With so many options for Kilimanjaro trips, why should I choose IMG?

-You're right, there are lots of operators are in the Kilimanjaro business these days and most got in fairly recently.
-We encourage you to do your homework and make the decision carefully.
-IMG's partners started in the guiding business in the 1970's.
-Their first Kilimanjaro trip was conducted in 1989.
-And to this day, we're proud to say we've still never had a group (as a whole) not summit and we've still never had a serious injury accident.
-IMG partners Eric Simonson and Phil Ershler personally oversee each program.
-And the IMG Senior Guides who lead each trip are among the best.
-IMG does not wholesale trips.
-An IMG Senior Guide leads each climb.
-If the caca ever hits the fan, having a fully trained and experienced Western guide at the helm will be a tremendous asset.
-And many accidents are avoided with having a Western guide in the lead.
+An IMG Senior Guide leads each climb, and each Guide who leads our Kilimanjaro climbs is among the best in the industry.
+If someone runs into trouble while on the mountain, having a fully trained and experienced guide at the helm will be a tremendous asset.
+Many accidents are avoided by having an IMG guide in the lead.
 Radios for each guide, a satellite phone, pulse oximeter, Gamow bag and emergency oxygen are all standard equipment.
 But it's not the hardware as much as it is the "software."
 The training, skill, experience and decision making judgment of the lead guide trumps all.

 The trail for the Machame Route has recently been overhauled and it's nice walking now, even if we get some rain.
-Gone are the deep mud issues of the past.
+Improved drainage has eliminated the deep mud issues of the past.
 And, the Machame Route takes us beneath some of Kilimanjaro's most spectacular scenery.
-The camp at Barranco is spectacular, starring up at the Western Breech, while beginning the following morning with a fun climb of the Barranco Wall.
-Also note, by taking a full 7 days for the climb, people have a very reasonable acclimatization program.
-The Day 5, going to high camp from Karanga is short, which allows us to reach high camp without having had a hard, long climbing day, so we get there early, shortly after noon.
-That means plenty of time to drink, eat, pack and rest in preparation for our early start the next day.
+Each camp is unique and one of our favorites is the camp at Barranco where you have a spectacular view starring up at the Western Breech.
+The following morning the team will enjoy a fun climb of the Barranco Wall.
+Because we take a full 7 days for the climb, people have a very reasonable acclimatization program.

 Crater camp?
 Not for us.
 Camping at almost 19,000 ft is tough.
 It's cold and headaches/restless sleep are the norm.
 Much better to get up and get down before too much trouble can occur.
 Remember the old climber's adage, "climb high, sleep low."
 It's still true.
 There have been many deaths on Kili from altitude problems.
 We have spent way too many hours assisting climbers down from other teams who contracted edema problems while sleeping in the Crater.